Analysis of the USDA Cost of Food at Home database shows that fat is the cheapest macronutrient.

 One of the benefits of a low carb or keto diet is that it tends to eliminate a lot of hyper-palatable processed foods.
 Stabilising blood sugar and insulin levels can also help normalise appetite and cause people to eat less.

-Even though we are getting most of our energy from fat rather than carbs, the body will still increase work to bring maintain lower levels of energy in the bloodstream using insulin, and stop the release of stored glycogen and body fat until you have used up the energy in your blood from your food.
-I think this is why Thomas Seyfried and Dominic D’Agostino talk about the benefits of a calorie restricted ketogenic diet.
+Even though we are getting most of our energy from fat rather than carbs, the body will still work to bring maintain lower levels of energy in the bloodstream using insulin, and stop the release of stored glycogen and body fat until you have used up the energy in your blood from your food.
+This is why Thomas Seyfried and Dominic D’Agostino talk specifically about the benefits of a calorie restricted ketogenic diet.

 blood glucose and ketone levels for weight loss and endogenous ketosis

 Many people embark on a ketogenic dietary approach to manage their diabetes and achieve long-term weight loss.
 They want lower insulin levels to enable them to burn more body fat for long-term insulin sensitivity and health.